TheWanderingCrow/Nuxler/FUNCTIONS.md

 "enabled": bool
 ```
 Code files will be dynamically loaded based on name.
 If your function is named Kill, it will attempt to find Kill.js in the same directory.
 Spaces will be substituted for underscored like so: Kill Thing will look for Kill_Thing.js
-NOTE: A subfolder in your directory tree will be considered a group, so group definitions are not nessesarily needed if following proper directory structure.

 ## Alias
 ```
-"type": "alias"
 "name": string
 "enabled": bool
 "text": string